-People with eating disorders can show a broad range of symptoms often occurring along a continuum between Anorexia Nervosa and Bulimia Nervosa.
-Eating disorders are more commonly seen among females; however males do suffer from these disorders too.
-The ratio of female to male prevalence is estimated from 6:1 to 10:1.
+People with eating disorders can show a broad range of symptoms often occurring along a continuum between anorexia nervosa and bulimia nervosa.
+Eating disorders are more commonly seen among females; however, males do suffer from these disorders too.
+The ratio of female to male prevalence is estimated as 6:1 to 10:1.
 Weight preoccupation is a primary symptom in both anorexia and bulimia.
-Some patients who initially present with Bulimia Nervosa may subsequently develop anorexic symptoms.
+Some patients who initially present with bulimia nervosa may subsequently develop anorexic symptoms.
 Regardless of the origin of their weight loss, patients who are significantly underweight will require a medically monitored, nutritional rehabilitation program.

 Matériel pour les membres

 - Échelle de notation et d'évaluation pour les questions du SCOFF:

 - Marquez un point pour chaque réponse «oui»

 - Un score de deux ou plus indique un cas probable d'anorexie nerveuse ou de boulimie nerveuse